WILLIAM DAVIE (1835-1916), son of James Davie and his wife Margaret Smith, was born on 9 October 1835 in Hill of Fetternear.

 5.6 HELENA McWILLIAM (19??-?).

 He is said to have lived for a while on the verge of penury, 'drinking himself out of a number of jobs'.
 In 1901, he was at 31 Balfour Road, Dover, and gave his profession as draper's traveller.
 In 1911 he was living at 282 Hardgate in Aberdeen, where his sister-in-law, Forbes Davie, occasionally had to help out.
 "A will-of-the-wisp, and very good-looking", he served in the First World War, and later moved to Glasgow, and then to Cricklewood in London, where he was a tailor.
-Rosa Davie died in 1924, and John lived on in Cricklewood until his death in October 1945.
+Rosa Davie died in 1924.
+At the end of 1932, John married Violet May Lake, who had been born on 17 April 1902.
+The couple were at 16 St David's Drive, Harrow, in September 1939.
+John died in October 1945, and Violet went on to marry Christopher Quinn in 1956 in Ilford.

 John and Rosa Davie had six children: